 The most common sources of delay are requesting items that are not available via the dropdown menus on the CSAR (i.e. entering a free text request) and a user who needs to complete the compliance certification process.

 What should I do if the item that I would like to request access is not listed on the CSAR?

-If the item that you would like to request is not available via one of the pick-lists on the CSAR, please enter it in the free text box at the bottom of the form along with 1) the name and contact info for the person who recommended this access and 2) what you hope to accomplish with this request.
+If the item that you would like to request is not available via one of the dropdown menus on the CSAR, please enter it in the free text box at the bottom of the form along with 1) the name and contact info for the person who recommended this access and 2) what you hope to accomplish with this request.